Cytnx-dev/Cytnx/docs/source/guide/contraction/network.rst

     :linenos:

     N = cytnx.Network()
-    N.FromString(["A1: 1,-1,2",\
+    N.FromString(["A1: in1,phys,out1",\
-                "A2: 3,-1,4",\
+                  "A2: in2,phys,out2",\
-                "TOUT: 1,3;2,4"])
+                  "TOUT: in1,in2;out1,out2"])

-Note that in this Network it is the second leg of the two tensors to be contracted, which will not be consistent since **A1** and **A2** are created such that their physical leg is the first one, while we can do the following:
+Note that in this Network the second leg of the two tensors are to be contracted.
+This is not consistent to the definition of **A1** and **A2** which are created such that their physical leg is the first one.
+We can call `PutUniTensor` and specify the labels though:

 * In Python: